Codensity Monads via Density and Duality: Probability Monads

 \subsection{The Radon Monad and the Kantorovich Monad}

 Variants of the Giry monad on subcategories of measurable spaces are treated similarly in our framework.
 Here we consider the \emph{Radon monad}~\cite{fj15}, which captures an important subclass of probability measures.
 A \emph{Radon} probability measure on a compact Hausdorff space \(X\) is a probability measure \(\mu\) on \(\Bo_X\) (the Borel $\sigma$-algebra generated by the open sets of $X$) satisfying the condition $\mu(A) = \sup \{\,\mu(K) \mid K \subseteq A \text{ and } K \text{ compact}\,\}$ for all \(A \in \Bo_X\).
-The set of all Radon probability measures on \(X\) is denoted by \(\Rad X\); it forms a compact Hausdorff space when topologized as a subspace of the product space \([0, 1]^{\Bo_X}\) in \CHaus.
+The set of all Radon probability measures on \(X\) is denoted by \(\Rad X\); it forms a compact Hausdorff space when topologized as a subspace of the product space \([0, 1]^{\Bo_X}\) in \CHaus, the category of all compact Hausdorff topological spaces and continuous maps between them.

 Similar to \Cref{thm:giry-rep}, Radon measures come with a representation theorem, which yields a particularly simple codensity presentation.
-It is a variant of the Riesz-Markov representation theorem and proved via the Daniell-Stone representation theorem in~\cite{vb22}: \begin{notheorembrackets} \begin{theorem} For every $X\in \CHaus$, we have $\Rad X \cong \EA(\CHaus(X, [0, 1]), [0, 1])$.\end{theorem} \end{notheorembrackets} This representation theorem reduces the Radon monad to the codensity setting shown below.
+It is a variant of the Riesz-Markov representation theorem; van Belle~\cite{vb22} proved it via the Daniell-Stone representation: \begin{notheorembrackets} \begin{thm} For every $X\in \CHaus$, we have $\Rad X \cong \EA(\CHaus(X, [0, 1]), [0, 1])$.\end{thm} \end{notheorembrackets} We therefore obtain the following codensity setting for the Radon monad:

+Here $\Dist X$ is topologized as a subspace of the hypercube $[0,1]^X$, and $J$ is the inclusion functor, which is dense by~\Cref{thm:ba-ea-dense}.
+Commutativity of the outer square is a special case of commutativity of the setting \eqref{eq:codensity-setting-exp}.
+Thus, from \Cref{thm:codensity} we obtain the following codensity presentation of the Radon monad: